th0mmm/parley/README.md

 Change your directory to your target's documentation folder.

-Move it to your /usr/local folder for ease of execution: chmod +x parley.py; sudo cp parley.py /usr/local/bin/
+Move it to your /usr/local folder for ease of execution: chmod +x parley.py; sudo cp parley.py /usr/local/bin/parley

-Example: parley.py -t example.com
+Example: sudo parley -t example.com